St Peter's Catholic School, Guildford: History

 Merrow Grange was on the corner of Horseshoe Lane East and the Epsom Road.
 In October 1945 it was purchased by the Ladies of Mary (who later became the Daughters of Mary and Joseph) and became an independent girls school called Merrow Grange.
 It was a Convent School run by the Daughters of Mary and Joseph, a foundation which continues to fund educational project in many other geographic areas.

 In 1971 by agreement the Diocese took over the running of the Girls' School to form a coeducational school.
 The larger mixed institution's newly constituted governors' board, with teacher consultation, named itself St Peter's and Merrow Grange School and later for some years St Peter's Catholic Comprehensive School.
 In May 2010 the school adopted the name St. Peter's Catholic School.

 Previously a voluntary aided school administered by Surrey County Council, in September 2019 St Peter's Catholic School converted to academy status and is now sponsored by the Xavier Catholic Education Trust.

 Facilities

 Theatre

 In the early 2010s the school expended savings and received grants, such as from the registered charity named after Humphrey Richardson Taylor for music activities in education, to open its 'St Cecilia's Theatre'. after the Patron Saint of Music.
 As of now, the theatre has been built and is being used for productions put on by Drama Students and regular students.

-Inspection reports

-The school was inspected by the Diocesan Education Lead and Associate Inspectors in November 2013, on a four to five yearly cycle.
-Their report rated the school in the highest of their four categories, outstanding, and found:

-The school was inspected by Ofsted Inspectors in February 2013 on its varying cycles based on the previous findings.
-The government-established inspectorate rated the school in the highest of their four categories, outstanding across each of its four measures: achievement of pupils; quality of teaching; behaviour of pupils; leadership and management.
-Its summary of findings commenced as follows: